 One of the benefits of hotel credit cards is that they can help you earn elite status.
 Some hotel credit cards outright offer elite status, while others offer a certain number of elite nights toward a status tier.

 In this post I wanted to share a guide to earning elite nights in the Marriott Bonvoy program using co-branded Marriott credit cards.
 Hopefully this is useful with it being a new year, as people start to consider their elite status strategy for 2023.
 Marriott credit card elite nights have already posted for the year, so if you’re like me, you’re already starting the year with 40 elite nights.

-Earn 30 Marriott elite nights with credit cards
+Earn up to 40 Marriott Bonvoy elite nights with credit cards

 What are Marriott elite nights?

 For those who haven’t historically pursued hotel status, it’s perhaps worth clarifying what I’m talking about when I say “elite night.”
 An elite night doesn’t get you a free night in a hotel, or get you a free night in a hotel with elite benefits.

 Rather hotel loyalty programs have certain minimum requirements to earn status with them (this could be 50, 75, or 100 nights per year, depending on the benefits).
 Status gets you benefits like room upgrades, late check-out, free breakfast, etc.

 When I use the term “elite night,” I mean you’re getting credit that qualifies toward earning status in the program.
 If a credit card gets you 15 elite nights, that doesn’t get you any free nights in hotels, but rather it gets you closer to earning status with a program, since it’s the equivalent of having spent 15 nights in a hotel when it comes to the progress toward elite status.

 Which Marriott credit cards offer 15 elite nights?